 - Thoracic endovascular aneurysm repair (TEVAR) is a minimally invasive alternative to conventional open surgery in people who have an aneurysm in the portion of their aorta that lies within the chest cavity.
 During the procedure, a vascular surgeon reinforces a weak portion of the thoracic aorta with a stent.

 - Fenestrated endovascular aneurysm repair (FEVAR) is a minimally invasive treatment for people with an aortic aneurysm or aortic dissection, specifically in the section of the aorta that branches off and carries blood to your kidneys and other nearby organs.
 The name derives from the small openings in the stent device, called fenestrations, which a vascular surgeon precisely positions in the aorta.
 Once the stent is placed in the aorta, the fenestrations allow blood to continue flowing to the surrounding organs.

-- Open surgical repair is still a preferred treatment option for many patients who require aneurysm repair.
+- Open surgical repair is still a preferred treatment option for many people who require aneurysm repair.
 While newer endovascular techniques are a viable option for many people, other patients may not be candidates due to the shape or location of their aneurysm.
-Conventional surgery is a safe, effective option, especially for patients who are at lower risk for surgical complications.
+Conventional surgery is a safe, effective option, especially for people who are at lower risk for surgical complications.

 Scripps Health offers comprehensive endovascular and vascular treatment in San Diego at the following locations: